visit-dav/visit/src/doc/python_scripting/functions.rst

     For time queries that create multiple curves, e.g. Time Pick with multiple variables, the dictionary contains a 'Curves' object, and each curve is referenced by it's associated variable name.
     This was introduced in VisIt 3.4.1.

+    Single-curve output (like Lineout) will utilize the variable name as the dictionary key.
+    This was introduced in VisIt 3.4.2.

 **Single Curve Example:**